Elyanna

-Elian Amer Marjieh (sometimes credited as Margieh; إليان عامر مرجية; born January 22, 2002), known professionally as Elyanna (إليانا), is a Palestinian singer and songwriter, merging Arabic music with Latin rhythms to create an experimental Arab-pop sound that has captured a global audience.
-Born in Nazareth, Israel, her musical talents were nurtured by her family, with early influences including iconic figures like Julio Iglesias and Sabah Fakhri, Elyanna's career took a significant turn when she was discovered at age 15 by Grammy-winner Nasri Atweh.
+Elian Amer Marjieh (sometimes credited as Margieh; إليان عامر مرجية; born January 22, 2002), known professionally as Elyanna (إليانا), is a Palestinian and Chilean singer-songwriter, merging Arabic music with Latin rhythms to create an experimental Arab-pop sound that has captured a global audience.
+Born in Nazareth, her musical talents were nurtured by her family, with early influences including iconic figures like Julio Iglesias and Sabah Fakhri, Elyanna's career took a significant turn when she was discovered at age 15 by Grammy-winner Nasri Atweh.

 She has released two EPs: Elyanna (2020) and Elyanna II (2022), and one studio album: Woledto (2024).
 She is currently signed to Universal Arabic Music.
 Her singles "Ana Lahale", "Ghareeb Alay", "Ala Bali", and "Mama Eh" have all charted on The Official Lebanese Top 20.
 Elyanna is the first artist to sing in Arabic on The Late Show with Stephen Colbert.
-She recently sold out The Wiltern in Los Angeles and KOKO in London.
+During her 2024 tour promoting Woledto she sold out The Wiltern in Los Angeles and KOKO in London.

 Early life

-Elian Marjieh was born and raised in Nazareth, and is of Palestinian descent.
+Elian Marjieh was born and raised in Nazareth, Israel and is of Palestinian descent.
 Her paternal grandmother is of Chilean descent.
 Her mother is a Palestinian poet, and her maternal grandfather is a Palestinian poet and singer who used to perform zajal at Palestinian weddings.
 Her paternal grandmother is a pianist from Chile, who she frequently visited as a child.

 Elyanna began singing at age seven and started posting covers of songs on SoundCloud as a teenager while participating in singing and talent competitions at school.
 She gained popularity in her community alongside her brother, Feras, who was by her side as a pianist.
 Feras is now Elyanna's pianist, producer, and creative director.
 Her sister, Tali, handles her styling.

 In 2017, at the age of 15, she and her family moved to San Diego, California (eventually settling in Los Angeles) to further pursue her musical career after coming across Wassim "Sal" Slaiby on TV.
 After arriving in the United States, she began posting covers on her Instagram, where she garnered a following of around 300,000 users, and grabbing the attention of musician and producer Nasri Atweh.
 Nasri would later introduce Elyanna to Sal, and she would spend weekdays in San Diego while driving up to Los Angeles on weekends to work on music with Nasri and Massari.